Applied epistemology: Background

 Applied epistemology forms part of the concept of "applied philosophy" as theorists begin to distinguish it from "applied ethics".
 It is argued that "applied philosophy" is a broader field, and that it has parts that are not subdisciplines of applied ethics.
 The emergence of "applied philosophy" gained traction after it was proposed that philosophy can be applied to contemporary issues.

-Applied epistemology emerged out of epistemologists routine examinations that determine whether truth-seeking practices like science and mathematics are capable of delivering truths.
+Applied epistemology emerged from epistemologists routine examinations that determine whether truth-seeking practices like science and mathematics are capable of delivering truths.
 It draws from epistemological theorizing to address pressing epistemic matters of practical value.
 An epistemological question assumes a philosophical form once it deals with the type of knowledge or justification that is presupposed in most ordinary contexts.

 In its infancy, applied epistemology had been equated with social epistemology.
 Later theorizing established that, while there are overlapping aspects, not all social epistemology is applied and not all applied epistemology is social.
 A proposed analogy to distinguish applied epistemology from epistemology holds that it involves the general opposition between theory and application.
 In applied epistemology, theories in epistemology are applied for solving practical problems.
 The theoretical constructions in this environment can be modified or reorganized in function of the primary target.